OJHela/floorball-scoretracker/README.md

 - **Roster management** – add, rename, and remove up to 40 players per league.
 - **Weekly setup** – choose attendees and split teams A/B before each session.
 - **Live scoring** – mobile-first scorekeeper with player goal controls and optional game clock.
+- **Live scoring** – mobile-first scorekeeper with player goal controls, optional game clock, and real-time sync so multiple devices can update the same game.
 - **Game summary** – auto-calculates attendance, goals, and winner bonus for weekly points.
 - **Season history & leaderboard** – aggregates all saved sessions per league to show trends and standings.